robertduplock/scifibooks.club/content/en/fiction/star-trek-aventine-destiny-s-edge.md

 He fired up the plasma torch and set it on the data nodule.
 The burst of concentrated heat burned through the casing until the insides of the nodule sizzled and popped.
 A thin plume of smoke eased out.
 It smelled toxic.
 An involuntary cough escaped his lips.
 Another data nodule wiped clean, just in case anything survived the forthcoming explosion.

 “_Dax to Short.
-Captain, our sensors indicate you’ve lit the fuse on the_ Sequeira_.
-You have to stop it.
-Lives are at stake._”
+Captain, our sensors indicate you’ve lit the fuse on the_ Sequeira. _You have to stop it.
+Lives are at stake_.”

 Short wiped his face with a dirty sleeve.
 The air around him thinned.
 He muttered a curse.
 “My people are safe on your ship… Captain Ezri Dax of the _Aventine_…”